jamesmontemagno/MyStreamTimer/README.md

 ![](Art/SelectFromFile.png)

+If you are on macOS when you set click "Browse" in OBS/SLOBS the file picker will come up.
+To browse to a folder use the following command on your keyboard: (CMD + SHIFT + G) and then paste the directory from My Stream Timer

 ## Integrating into Stream Deck

 You can integrate a **Open** command under **System** to launch My Stream Timer and start a countdown from a specific amoutn of time.
 You don't need to browse for a file location at all as you can input a protocol url: